Sugarpop

-Sugarpop (also stylized as SugarPop) was a child musical group which appeared regularly on GMA Network's concert television show, SOP.
-All of SugarPop's members are from a child singing competition on QTV named Popstar Kids.
-The group were given the name SugarPop by Jaya, one of the hosts and singers on the now defunct SOP Rules which was replaced by Party Pilipinas, later replaced by the show Sunday All Stars.
+Sugarpop was a Filipino musical group.
+The group consisted of Rita Daniela, Julie Anne San Jose, Cholo Bismonte, Enzo Almario, and Vanessa Rangadhol.
+They were formed in 2006 through the reality show Popstar Kids, and appeared as regular performers on the musical variety show SOP.

 History

 The group, consisting of both boys and girls, were formed by musical director and vocal arranger Danny Tan in 2006 from the former QTV 11 (now GTV) singing contest, Popstar Kids.
-The members were finalists Julie Anne San Jose, Vanessa Rangadhol, Renzo "Enzo" Almario, and Pocholo "Cholo" Bismonte, with Rita Iringan, (now Rita Daniela), the Popstar Kids winner.
+The members were finalists Julie Anne San Jose, Vanessa Rangadhol, Renzo Almario (now Enzo Almario), and Pocholo "Cholo" Bismonte, with Rita Iringan (now Rita Daniela), the Popstar Kids winner.
 The group were given the name SugarPop by Jaya.
 They performed on SOP Rules.

 Disbandment

 The group was disbanded in 2009 due to the reformatting of SOP Rules, which was replaced by Party Pilipinas.
 The members (excluding Rangadhol) reunited on February 14, 2016, for a reunion number in Sunday PinaSaya.